ACM40960/project-SakethSaiNigam/README.md

 Based on this problem Statement we are considering the following models.

 - Logistic Regression
+       - Default values in scikit learn has been used as parameters for logistic Regression
 - Random Forrest
+       - Default values in scikit learn has been used as parameters for Random Forrest.
 - k-Nearest Neighbors (k-NN)
+       - Default values in scikit learn has been used as parameters for K-Nearest Neighbour
-- DNN(Direct Neural Network)
+- DNN(Direct Neural Network):
+- A DNN has been constructed with Single hidden layer comprising 16 units has been fitted.
+- Relu has been used as an activation function because ReLU helps mitigate the vanishing gradient problem, which is a challenge in deep networks
+- The output function consists of a single unit and sigmoid is used as an activation function since its a binary classification.

 ### ⚙️ Guidelines to run the code:

 1. Download Jupyter Notebook to your local machine.
+You can download Anaconda[Anaconda](https://www.anaconda.com/download) and install Jupyter Noebook.
 2. A python version of 3.10.9 is required; if this version is not available, upgrade the python version.
+Python can be downloaded from the Link.[Link for downloading Python](https://www.python.org/downloads/)
+3. Download the dataset available in our repository and store it in your local directory where jupyter notebook is running.
-3. Before running the jupyter notebook make sure to install the following libraries since they have been used for analysis,model implementation,hypeparameter tuning and Evaluation.
+4. Before running the jupyter notebook make sure to install the following libraries since they have been used for analysis,model implementation,hypeparameter tuning and Evaluation.

 **Run the following commands for installing the aforementioned libraries**